YD-GitGang/UniswapV2-style-DEX---Portfolio---/README.md

 -----------------------------------|----------|----------|----------|----------|----------------|

+## Fees and other notes
+- The swap fee is 0.3% of the deposit.
+- The minimum transaction amount for swap, remove, and add liquidity is set to 0 (a 100% slippage tolerance).
+- The remove amount is not adjustable and will be the full amount.

 ## License

 This project is unlicensed and all its contents are proprietary and confidential.
 No part of this project may be copied, modified, or distributed without the explicit permission of the author.
 Unauthorized use is strictly prohibited.